Drone Motor Calculator

-This drone motor calculator helps you determine the thrust required to get your drone up in the air.
-Whether you're an amateur building his first drone, an aerobatics expert or a photographer, you will surely find this tool to be of help.
+This drone motor calculator helps you determine the thrust required of your drone motor to get your drone up in the air.
+Whether you're an amateur building your first drone, an aerobatics expert, or a photographer, you will surely find this tool to be of help.

 How much does your drone weigh?

-It's difficult to know the weight of your drone at the planning stage - after all, you didn't choose the motors yet, so how can you determine their weight?
-Nevertheless, a reasonable estimate is sufficient for our drone thrust calculator.
-You can always adjust it later, once you know more about the construction of your multicopter.
+It's tricky to know the weight of your drone at the planning stage – after all, you didn't choose the motors yet, so how can you determine their weight?
+Nevertheless, a reasonable estimate is sufficient for our drone motor calculator.
+You can always adjust it later once you know more about the construction of your multicopter.

 We split the total drone weight into three main components:

-- Equipment weight is the weight of detachable equipment - for example, if you're planning to use the drone for aerial photography, this will include the weight of the camera.
+Equipment weight is the weight of detachable equipment – for example, if you're planning to use the drone for aerial photography, this will include the camera's weight.

 Naturally, if you prefer to input the total weight of your drone directly, you can do it as well!

 Before you can determine the optimal thrust of the drone motor, you need to pick one more important parameter: the thrust to weight ratio.

 Manufacturers of drone motors express the thrust in grams or ounces.
 This is the weight that one motor can lift off the ground.
 It doesn't mean, though, that a thrust equal to the drone's weight is sufficient!
 In most cases, you should plan for a 2:1 thrust-to-weight ratio to allow your drone to hover at just half throttle.

 The higher the thrust-to-weight ratio, the easier it is to control your drone in elaborate aerobatics.
 You can use the 2:1 ratio for gentle flying (for example, for aerial photography).
 However, suppose you're planning to shoot FPV (first-person view) videos or participate in races.
 In that case, you should consider ratios such as 4:1 or 5:1.
 Extreme aerobatic flying could require a ratio as high as 7:1.